ihreapotheken/IA-SDK-iOS/Docs/IACardLink.md

 Use `IASDK.configuration.apiKey`.
 Do not use `CardLink.authenticationKey`.

 ## Configuration
 Configuration object serves as a input to the CardLink SDK.
 It is used in CardLink.start function.

+> [!IMPORTANT]
-You need to provide configuration object only if you are calling CardLink manually from your app.
+> You need to provide configuration object only if you are calling CardLink manually from your app (meaning you call CardLink.start).

 ```swift
 var configuration = CardLinkConfiguration(